-Broderick Binns was named Executive Director of Diversity, Equity, and Inclusion for UI Athletics in July, 2020.
+Broderick Binns was named Assistant Athletics Director in August, 2021, and Executive Director of Diversity, Equity, and Inclusion for UI Athletics in July, 2020.
+He will also be responsible for the UI’s Varsity Club operations.

 Binns had previously held the position of director of football player development since April, 2016.
 A four-year letterman for the Hawkeyes during his playing career, Binns served on the Iowa coaching staff as a graduate assistant coach in 2014 and 2015, assisting with Hawkeye special teams.